CAADO/DH-liberalism-W2/notes.md

 After attempting a restart, I went with my gut and reinstalled the program, this time with the 64 bit version.
 After a small amount of brutal failure, I got it working.

 the program is running, but it sure is finding a lot of bad file location, descriptors and the rest.

+so this is slow, even for slow. break time I guess, I hope I don't brick my pc by the time I get back or something.